Newport medieval ship: Artefacts

 The environmental samples also contained a variety of well-preserved plant, insect and faunal remains.
-Food-stuffs including walnuts, almonds, hazelnuts, pomegranates, grapes, figs and olives were found, along with over a thousand fish and animal bones.
+Foodstuffs including walnuts, almonds, hazelnuts, pomegranates, grapes, figs and olives were found, along with over a thousand fish and animal bones.
 Cod, hake, ling, tusk, herring, blackspot bream, conger, flatfish and Atlantic salmon are just some of the species represented in the fishbone assemblage.
 Shellfish recovered included oysters, whelks, mussels and cockles.
 Human fleas, dog fleas and numerous flies were present in the bilges of the ship, as well as some interesting beetles, including the woodboring beetle, which has never been found in the UK before.
 The animal bone collection primarily consisted of domesticated cattle, goats, sheep and pigs.
 Archaeologists also found rat bones and quantities of domestic fowl bones.
 In addition to salted or smoked meats and fish, it is likely that livestock was kept on board, as evidenced by certain grass and plant remains that are suited for animal food and bedding.